Ring parts

 Shank

 Most rings have two main parts: the head and the shank.
 The ring’s head plays a critical role in overall design, as it usually houses the center stone.
 The shank is the part that securely fastens the head of the ring to the finger.
-In certain ring types, such as a signet ring, for example, there is no clear separation between the head and the shank.
+In certain ring types, such as a signet ring, there is no clear separation between the head and the shank.
 It is impossible to tell where one starts or ends.
+Shanks can be

 Band